Table of Contents

 - More expensive than other products

-6. LUKITTY Small Cat Scratching Posts (Affordable Option)
+6. LUKITTY Small Cat Scratching Posts (Best Budget Buy)

 The material of the perches and the hammock is also a super comfy eco-friendly plush, so it is safe for your kitties while being comfortable.
-The posts themselves are wrapped in jute rope so encourages scratching.
+The posts themselves are wrapped in jute rope which encourages scratching (and saves your furniture for getting it!).

 - Affordable price